Vital Statistics - Birth Database

 The conceptual universe of the Birth database is births to Canadian resident women anywhere in the world.

-The target population of the Birth database is births to Canadian resident women in Canada and to Canadian resident women in American states.
+The target population of the Birth database is births to Canadian resident women in Canada.

 This survey is a census with a cross-sectional design.